odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 A: Use [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) and (constructor) **dependency injection**.

-Dependency injection is a programming practice of passing into an object it’s collaborators, rather the object itself creating them.

 Since **Slim 4** you can use modern tools like [PHP-DI](http://php-di.org/) with the awesome [autowire](http://php-di.org/doc/autowiring.html) feature.
 This means: Now you can declare all dependencies explicitly in your constructor and let the DIC inject these